-The Triton II comes in a durable carrying case, with a spring-loaded cover, so you don’t need to worry about the box opening and spilling out all its contents.
+The Triton II comes in a durable carrying case, with a spring-loaded cover, so users do not need to worry about the box opening and spilling out all its contents.
 Halo Cigs makes a great product.
 The Triton II is just what everyone wants for a starter kit: easy-to-use and attractive.

 - User’s manual